Vidal Brujan Player Props: Rays vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in the league.
+- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 23rd in MLB.

-- The Diamondbacks have the 21st-ranked team ERA among all MLB pitching staffs (4.44).
+- The Diamondbacks' 4.42 team ERA ranks 19th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to surrender 89 total home runs at a rate of 1.1 per game (to rank 17th in baseball).
+- Diamondbacks pitchers combine to rank 16th in baseball in home runs surrendered (89 total, 1.1 per game).

-- Davies (1-4) gets the starting nod for the Diamondbacks in his ninth start of the season.
-He has a 7.82 ERA in 35 2/3 innings pitched, with 30 strikeouts.
+- Pfaadt will make his first start of the season for the Diamondbacks.

-- His most recent appearance was on Saturday against the San Francisco Giants, when the righty threw four innings, surrendering six earned runs while allowing six hits.
+- It's the first appearance this season for the 24-year-old right-hander, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.